usemarble/nextjs-example/README.md

 - Node.js 18+ installed
 - A [MarbleCMS](https://marblecms.com) account and workspace
-- Your Marble workspace key (found in your Marble dashboard under Settings > General)
+- Your Marble API key (found in your Marble dashboard under Settings > General)

 ## Getting Started